Tik Tik Tik (2018 film): Filming

-The team began filming in October 2016 at EVP Film City and Majestic Studio in Chennai.
-The film is also being shot in Munnar, where the shooting has been halted for a while due to the arrival of forest elephants near the shooting spot.
-The total duration of VFX scenes is 80 minutes in the film.
+Filming began in October 2016 at EVP Film City and Majestic Studio in Chennai.
+The film was also shot in Munnar, where shooting was halted for a while due to the arrival of forest elephants near the shooting spot.
+Filming wrapped in October 2017.
+The total duration of VFX scenes in the film is 80 minutes.

-The teaser was released on 15 August 2017.
-The film was initially scheduled to be released on 26 January 2018, but was postponed and eventually released on 22 June 2018.

 Music

 The film's score and songs were composed by D. Imman in his 100th album.
 The title track was released on 11 December 2017.
 The song was sung by Yogi B, Yuvan Shankar Raja and Sunitha Sarathy.
 The full album was released on 6 January 2018.
 The album has eight songs, four of which are instrumental songs (two theme songs and two karaoke songs).
 All the songs were written by Madhan Karky.
 "Kurumba" (Father's Love) in the film featured real photographs and videos from Ravi Mohan's personal family collection.

-Reception

-Behindwoods rated the album 3 of 5 stars and said, "Imman knocks the ball out of the park for a six to reach his century, and the ball is travelling to space!"